|

 faith shall save the sick, and the Lord shall raise him up; and if he have

 committed sins, they shall be forgiven him”.
-(James 5:14,15)
+(James 5:14,15) THE

 SCRIPTURE CANNOT BE BROKEN